sagara-gunathunga/me/README.md

 * IEEE  Industrial and Information Systems - ([2007](https://ieeexplore.ieee.org/document/45791800), Kandy, Sri Lanka)

 ## Open Source Contribution

+Sagara is a PMC member of Apache Axis and Apache Web Services security projects such as Rampart, Neethi, and WSS4J.
+Sagara has also served as the VP of the Apache Web Services project from 2012 to 2018.

 ## Workshops (Speaker)
 ## Webinars (Speaker)
 ## Meetups / Community Events (Speaker)